hzbadr/exercism_elixir/elixir/rna-transcription/README.md

 # Rna Transcription

-Write a program that, given a DNA strand, returns its RNA complement (per RNA transcription).
+Given a DNA strand, return its RNA complement (per RNA transcription).

 Both DNA and RNA strands are a sequence of nucleotides.